Updated by Sahil Sharma - Contact Author

 That's the 64-bit compatibility issue.
 Click Here to See Solutions.

-macOS Catalina has been at the receiving end of profound controversy since its launch on October 7th.
+macOS Catalina was at the receiving end of profound controversy since its launch on October 7th, 2019.
 One of the biggest warnings was shared by Adobe in its support page which pointed at the incompatibility of several of its applications with macOS Catalina.

 The main reason behind this is the 32-bit applications which cannot run on macOS Catalina.
 This makes it difficult for older Adobe apps to function in the changed setup.
 Thus, if you have been using an Adobe application which has not been updated lately, then you might just receive an output error on launching the same in your Mac device.